higherkindness/mu-scala/docs/src/main/tut/core-concepts.md

 ### mu-rpc

 In the previous section, we’ve seen an overview of what [gRPC] offers for defining protocols and generating code (compiling protocol buffers).
-Now, we'll show how [mu] offers the same thing, but in the **Freestyle** fashion, following FP principles.
+Now, we'll show how [mu] offers the same thing, but following FP principles.

 First things first, the main difference with respect to [gRPC] is that [mu] doesn’t need `.proto` files, but can still use protobuf thanks to the [PBDirect] library, which allows it to read and write Scala objects directly to protobuf with no `.proto` file definitions.
 In summary: